Scott Fiti

 Fiti finished in 5th place for the men's 100m in qualification heat 3 in the 2019 IAAF World Championships in Doha running 11.34 seconds.

 After being chosen for the 2020 Summer Games, he was given the honour of being the flag bearer for the nation in the opening ceremony.

+He later competed at the 2023 World Athletics Championships, in Budapest in the 100 metres.

+He competed in the 2024 World Athletics Indoor Championships – Men's 60 metres race and ran a personal best time of 7.52 seconds.
+He competed in the 100 metres at the 2024 Paris Olympics.